ERamaM/PMDLComparator/README.md

     Mapped name None to device cuda: GeForce RTX 2080 SUPER (0000:01:00.0)

 The results are stored in the directory "output".
 The code generates a bunch of .txt, .csv, and .json that can be safely removed.
 The .json MIGHT be a caching procedure so, if the code is behaving strangely, just delete these files generated.
 The script provided "delete_cache.sh" does precisely just that.

+The models parameters are stored inside the "testdata" directory.
+To remove them use the script "delete_models".